line/line-bot-sdk-nodejs/docs/guide/typescript.md

 ```

 Message object and webhook event types can be also imported from `@line/bot-sdk`,
-e.g. `TemplateMessage` or `Event`.
+e.g. `messagingApi.TemplateMessage` or `webhook.Event`.
 For declarations of the types, please
 refer to [lib/](https://github.com/line/line-bot-sdk-nodejs/blob/master/lib/).